Tangy Dill Potato Salad (No Mayo)

 - 2 cloves garlic, grated

 - salt and pepper, to taste

-- Bring to a boil then reduce heat slightly and cover.
+- Boil Potatoes: Bring to a boil then reduce heat slightly and cover.
 Cook for 10-15 minutes, depending on size.
 They’re ready when you can easily pierce with a fork for knife.

-- Once cooked, reserve a few tablespoons of the cooking water then drain the potatoes, rinse with cool then and add them to a mixing bowl.
+- Drain: Once cooked, reserve a scoop of the cooking water then drain the potatoes and add to a large mixing bowl.

-- Add the rest of the ingredients, season with salt and pepper and mix until thoroughly combined.
-If desired, add 1-2 tbsp of the reserved potato cooking liquid for extra creaminess.
+- Mix Salad: Add the rest of the ingredients, season with salt and pepper and mix until thoroughly combined.
+If desired, add 1-2 tbsp of the reserved potato cooking liquid for creaminess and moisture.

 This recipe makes 4 generous servings so could serve 6-8 as a small side dish.